Urunov/SpringBoot-Projects-FullStack/README.md

     + H2 (embedded db/ local db)
     + MySQL / SQL / MongoDB
     + Oracle
+#
+We take an opinionated view of the Spring platform and several-party libraries so you can get started with as Spring Boot.

 ## Essential elements

 | Components  | Technology  |